Customize method names

 In the example below, Fern will generate a

-for the POST /users
+method called client.users.create() for the POST /users endpoint.

 Top level methods

-If you omit the x-fern-sdk-group-name
+If you omit the x-fern-sdk-group-name extension, the generated SDK method

 will live at the root of the client rather than nested under a resource group.

-In the example below, Fern will generate a method called client.send()
+In the example below, Fern will generate a method called client.send():

 Multiple levels of nesting